seedubjay/seedubjay.github.io/_posts/2020-04-09-perlin-noise.md

 The 0<sup>th</sup> octave is the original noise, like what we saw above.
 The 1<sup>st</sup> octave is identical, but shrunk to be _half the height_ (i.e. amplitude) and changing _twice as fast_ (i.e. frequency).
 Each sucessive octave does the same, so the 4<sup>th</sup> octave is only 1/16<sup>th</sup> the height and changing 16 times faster than the original noise.

-These octaves are all 'added together' to create noise that can simultaneously change huge amounts very slowly, but also change in tiny fractions frequently.
+These octaves are all 'added together' to create noise that can both change huge amounts very slowly, but also change in tiny fractions frequently.

 You can see what different combinations look like here: